Roadmunk/events/README.md

 `npm run build`

 This will use docker to build and update required changes in `dist`.
-We _do_ commit these files so we can add a link to the github for testing.
+We _do_ commit these files so we can add a link to the gitlab for testing.

 ### Usage